AndresHernandezGuerra/Coding-Challenge-Weather/README.md

 ## Usage

 1. When the app is launched, you will see a search text field at the top to enter a US city name.
+2. The top right navigation button has been set as an "info" button, when clicked you will see the acceptable formats in which you can search a city's weather.
-2. Enter the name of a city in the search text field and press the "Return" key on the keyboard.
+3. Enter the name of a city, in any of the accepted formats, in the search text field and press the "Return" key on the keyboard.
+(Spaces are ignored, so you can add them without issue in your text)
-3. The app will fetch weather data for the entered city and display the information on the screen.
+4. The app will fetch weather data for the entered city and display the information on the screen.
-4. The main screen shows the city name, current temperature, weather description, and an icon representing the weather condition.
+5. The main screen shows the city name, current temperature, weather description, and an icon representing the weather condition.
-5. Below the main information, you will find a collection view displaying additional weather attributes.
+6. Below the main information, you will find a collection view displaying additional weather attributes.
-6. You can toggle between Fahrenheit and Celsius temperature units by switching the temperature unit switch at the top-right corner of the screen.
+7. You can toggle between Fahrenheit and Celsius temperature units by switching the temperature unit switch at the top-right corner of the screen.
-7. The collection view cells show various weather attributes such as feels like temperature, humidity, wind speed, and cloudiness.
+8. The collection view cells show various weather attributes such as feels like temperature, humidity, wind speed, and cloudiness.
-8. Scroll horizontally to view all the weather attributes in the collection view.
+9. Scroll horizontally to view all the weather attributes in the collection view.

 ## Dependencies